zenpoet88/uva-cs-auth-workflow-openstack/README.md

 (E.g. cage2-ssh for the ssh workflow, or cage2-shib for the shib and Moodle workflows.)
 Run `clean-nodes.py` to remove all nodes.

 * Clone `git@github.com:CASTLEGym/castle-vm.git`.
-Follow the README to install preqreqs and provision VMs.

-* Check out the `develop` branch, follow the README to deploy a stack (including the UVA workflow stacks).
+* Check out the `develop` branch, follow the README to deploy and provision the CAGE2 environment (including the UVA workflow stacks).
+Make sure you follow the section at the end of the README about deploying workflows.

 * Log into the "workflow" VM, and clone this repository.